surfscape/surfscape/src/news/content/new-beginnings.md

 Now most of these will come back in a different form but since we have new and more important work to do, the best way was to just archive these and move on.

-For the new branding there is not a lot to talk about, we've gone back to the 2024 logo that features the complete _flower_, however the colors have changed and the logo is finally symmetrical!
-The new branding also feature a color scheme for light themes.
+For the new branding, there is not a lot to talk about, we've gone back to the 2024 logo that features the complete _flower_, however the colors have changed and the logo is finally symmetrical!
+The new branding also feature a color scheme for dark themes.

 ## New Projects